iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.nc.dhhs.exposurenotification___1.2/report.md

 > Neat idea, but living in Asheville makes me think I need every state's app.
 Is there any way to make the state apps work with each other?
 We've had many tourists test positive during their visit and even if they report their result to their state's app, the tokens would never be shared with my app.<br> :date: __2020-10-11 05:39:23__

-> I gave it 4 stars for a great effort!
-Why do people have to complain about things that will help!
-Thank u for trying something!
-Share option will be great!
-I have alot of people I can tell about this app!<br> :date: __2020-10-11 03:37:10__

-> I found this by chance.. it should be pinging on folks TVs and Phones like the hurricane or missing person alerts.
-Other than that, the app looks pretty good... \*\*Needs users using\*\*<br> :date: __2020-10-08 17:05:54__

-> Hindsight is 20/20 The concept of every cellphone having this app is amazing!
-I gave SlowCOVIDNC 4⭐ because of the possibilities!
-We'll see if it helps in another 90days.
-The NFL teams that are using something similar have had great outcomes & information shared.<br> :date: __2020-09-29 22:15:16__

-> It does exactly as it should.
-A sharing feature is the only missing option.
-With this app being dependant on community involvement I'm surprised there's no share option already.<br> :date: __2020-09-28 05:14:40__

 #### 3-star reviews